Blackheads, enlarged pores, oily skin

 Nutrition

-Examples of foods that help feed our microbiome :
+Examples of foods that help nourish our microbiome:

-- Varied plant-based foods – aim for a minimum of 30-35 different foods per week (including herbs, spices, seeds, fruits and vegetables) to improve gut microbiome diversity.
+- Varied plant-based foods - aim for a minimum of 30-35 different foods per week (including herbs, spices, seeds, fruits, and vegetables) to improve gut microbiome diversity.

-- In the case of skin aging, sugar causes premature aging through a process called glycation.
+- In the case of skin aging, sugar leads to premature aging through a process called glycation.
 Glycation irreversibly damages collagen and elastin, leading to sagging skin and wrinkles.

 Lifestyle

-Exercise increases blood flow, and blood carries oxygen and nutrients to the body's active cells, including the skin.
+Physical exercise accelerates blood flow, and blood carries oxygen and nutrients to active cells in the body, including the skin.
 Physical movement is also essential for balancing hormones.
 Any form of exercise is effective, from brisk walking to strength training.
-Find an activity you enjoy doing, and you'll be more likely to stick with it.
+Find an activity you enjoy, and you'll be more likely to stick with it.

 ×